 - Chili powder

 If you’re on the keto diet, it pays to scrupulously examine what you may still be eating - like fruit - or adding to your food, or cooking with.
 You could be unintentionally consuming a much higher number of net carbs than you realize.
-Those hidden carbs will cause your blood sugar to spike and your pancreas to release a flood of insulin to bring down the glucose, making you feel tired.
+Those hidden carbs will cause your blood sugar to spike and your pancreas to release a flood of Fat Storing Hormone to bring down the glucose, making you feel tired.

 #5 Your Blood Sugar Is Too Low